CS839/blackbox-solver-learning/README.md

 #### What are your measures of success?
 - Success would depend on the exact limitation, but is generally weakening or removing a restriction or proving that it can't be
 ---
+## Week of Mar 23

+#### On a scale of 1-10, how do we rate our progress over the past week?
+2: I did what I said I was going to do, but it took an extra week (+ Spring Break) and didn't update for the previous week

+#### What did we accomplish from last week's tasks?
+- Started catching up after Spring Break and Coronavirus stuff put me a while behind...
+- I haven't found a detailed enough description of "differentiation over argmin" to fully understand it, but I've gotten enough to understand how they use it in the paper.
+Looking at other papers, there are ones that do an argmin optimization of non-linear functions, so that implies that it should be possible to use blackbox solvers with non-linear objectives.
+- I found that loss-augmented inference was also called loss-adjusted inference and is used as a technique to allow a perceptron-like algorithm to be influenced by a loss function.
+Since the standard perceptron update just uses a linear difference, loss-augmented inference is used to update based on a loss function which can be based on the task the perceptron is to be used for.
+Specifically, this is useful if there is no perfect w* which achieves 0 loss, so the loss function helps to optimize in a specific way.
+- I looked at the code for a while (they only provided code for their Dijkstra's algorithm solver), and haven't found any reference to their formulation of the Backward Pass in Algorithm 1 in the paper.
+Specifically, the Backward Pass should require calling the Solver (in this case, Dijkstra's Shortest Path Algorithm) to find the effective gradients.
+However, I haven't found any place in the code that explicitly calls the Solver outside of the single forward pass use.
+While the loss in the forward pass is indeed based on the output of Dijkstra's algorithm, I haven't found a direct connection between the weights and the loss that would consistute using the loss directly to calculate the gradient.
+I'll continue investigating and actually testing the code next week to see if there's hidden functionality or if their code is in fact doing something different here.

+#### What problems or concerns do we have?
+Just that it's been hard to adjust to online classes, but I hope to do better moving forward.

+#### What do we plan to accomplish do over the next week?
+Investigate the code more to figure out where their backward pass rule is coming from.
+If I can understand thta, I should be able to figure out how they fit in other blackbox solvers and oculd potentially add my own or adjust them.

+---
 ## Week of Mar 1

 #### On a scale of 1-10, how do we rate our progress over the past week?